Full Throttle (1995 video game): Gameplay

 Ben, the protagonist, converses with Maureen upon their first encounter.
 Dialogue options are presented near the bottom of the screen.

 Full Throttle is a single-player video game in which the player controls the actions of the player character from a third-person perspective using a point and click interface.
 Players can move the player character to any place on the scene, interact with objects that are highlighted by the cursor, or leave scenes via exits - either on foot for most scenes, or via the character's motorbike, both types denoted by their own icon.
-As with other LucasArts graphic adventure games of the era, dialogue plays a large part in the game, presenting story elements and information necessary to advance, as well as fleshing out the characters.
-During conversations with other characters, several choices of dialogue are presented.
-The currently selected choice is highlighted, and once clicked, the player character responds with the selected choice.
-Choosing the correct response allows the player to advance the conversation and ultimately advance the scene.
+Dialogue plays a large part, presenting story elements and information necessary to advance, as well as fleshing out the characters.
+During conversations, several choices of dialogue are presented.
+The selected choice is highlighted, and once clicked, the player character responds with the selected choice.
+Choosing the correct response allows to advance the conversation and ultimately advance the scene.

-Following on from LucasArts' previous graphic adventure, Sam & Max Hit the Road (1993), which introduced a new inventory and interaction system to replace those of their prior games, Full Throttle continued to refine on the changes introduced in Sam & Max Hit the Road: objects or characters with which Ben can interact are indicated by a red square appearing around the cursor's crosshairs when it is placed over the object.
+Following on from LucasArts' previous graphic adventure, Sam & Max Hit the Road (1993), which introduced an inventory and interaction system to replace those of their prior games, Full Throttle continued to refine on the changes introduced in Sam & Max Hit the Road: objects or characters with which Ben can interact are indicated by a red square appearing around the cursor's crosshairs when it is placed over the object.
 When this occurs, holding down the control on this causes a contextual pie menu to appear - designed upon the emblem of Ben's biker gang: a flaming circle topped by a skull and flanked by a boot and a gloved hand.
 The player hovers the cursor over elements of the emblem and then releases the mouse button to attempt various interactions with the object; for example, selecting the skull's mouth to speak to a character, its eyes to examine an object, or the hand to pick up, use, or pull the object.
 Right-clicking anywhere on the screen brings up the player's inventory of collected objects, which can be examined or dragged and dropped in order to use them with other items in the inventory, or with objects or characters in the scene.